INTEGRITYSETUP(8) Maintenance Commands INTEGRITYSETUP(8)

 integritysetup dump <device>

-The on-disk format specification available at DMIntegrity
+The on-disk format specification is available on the DMIntegrity

-<https://gitlab.com/cryptsetup/cryptsetup/wikis/DMIntegrity>
+<https://gitlab.com/cryptsetup/cryptsetup/wikis/DMIntegrity> page.

 The integritysetup tool is written by Milan Broz